petenorth/unified-jboss-ocp/README.md

 ### Description

-Retrieves the Objects from the Ingest component, transforms them into a common data format, and puts it into JDG.
-Used the Reference Data route for augmenting the Darwin Data
+Retrieves the messages containing XML body from A-MQ, transforms them into a protobuf-enabled common data format, and puts them into JDG.
+Used the Reference Data route to augment the Darwin Push Port Data

 ## RefDataLoader